Detective Pikachu (film): Japan

 Initially, Universal Pictures was due to handle distribution outside Japan, while Toho would handle the Japanese distribution.
-On July 25, 2018, Warner Bros. announced they had taken over worldwide distribution duties (except in Japan and China) from Universal, with the release date unchanged.
+On July 25, 2018, Warner Bros.
+Pictures announced they had taken over worldwide distribution duties (except in Japan and China) from Universal, with the release date unchanged.
 Warner Bros. also got the film rights for the Pokémon franchise for 30 years.
 The film received a PG rating from the MPAA, being the first Pokémon film released in the United States not to receive a G rating.

 When the film's Japanese release was announced on November 29, 2018, Ryoma Takeuchi was confirmed to voice Tim Goodman in the Japanese version.
 Takeuchi also has a brief cameo appearance in the film itself as a Pokémon trainer.
 On March 20, 2019, it was confirmed that Marie Iitoyo would voice Lucy Stevens and Ken Watanabe would reprise his role as Detective Yoshida, in the Japanese dub.
 When the film premiered in Japan on May 3, 2019, Hidetoshi Nishijima was confirmed to have voiced Detective Pikachu in the Japanese dub.